 Karin Jasper, Ph.D., RP

-Ms. Jasper recently retired as Clinical Mental Health Specialist in the Eating Disorders Program at Southlake Regional Health Centre in Newmarket, Ontario and is an Assistant Professor in the Department of Psychiatry of the University of Toronto.
-She is co-author with Dr. Ahmed Boachie of A Parent’s Guide to Defeating Eating Disorders: Spotting the Stealth Bomber and Other Symbolic Approaches and co-editor with Catrina Brown of Consuming Passions: Feminist Approaches to Weight Preoccupation and Eating Disorders.
+Ms Jasper recently retired as Clinical Mental Health Specialist in the Eating Disorders Program at Southlake Regional Health Centre in Newmarket, Ontario and is an Assistant Professor in the Department of Psychiatry at the University of Toronto.
+She is a co-author with Dr Ahmed Boachie of A Parent’s Guide to Defeating Eating Disorders: Spotting the Stealth Bomber and Other Symbolic Approaches and co-editor with Catrina Brown of Consuming Passions: Feminist Approaches to Weight Preoccupation and Eating Disorders.